Go Red For Women

 The Go Red for Women screening gives Mount Sinai Health System employees the opportunity to take care of their own heart health and that of their coworkers.
 Typically, we offer screenings and education demonstrations for nutrition and diet, diabetes, stress management, smoking cessation, yoga and other relaxation techniques.
 We screen for a variety of issues including high blood pressure, blood cholesterol, weight, blood sugar (which might alert participants to pre-diabetes), and peripheral vascular disease.

 "Our Go Red for Women screening is educational, but it's also fun," says Oliver.
 "Participants receive a ‘Passport' as they enter the fair, and take their passport with them as they visit a series of stations, where they receive health screenings and education.
 As they visit each station, the passport is stamped."

-Participants make the rounds from station to station and enjoy heart-healthy food tastings.
-They receive a Go Red for Women "goodie-bag."
-At the final screening station, participants are counseled by Mount Sinai Heart nurse practitioners and physicians on their results, and we make referrals for follow up care if needed.
+This year over 1000 participants made the rounds from station to station and enjoyed heart-healthy food tastings.
+They received a Go Red for Women "goodie-bag."
+At the final screening station, participants were counseled by Mount Sinai Heart nurse practitioners and physicians on their results, and we made referrals for follow up care if needed.

-February 2, 2018, will mark our 16th such event.
-Under the leadership of Oliver, we held Go Red health fair events at The Mount Sinai Hospital, Mount Sinai Queens, Mount Sinai St. Luke’s, Mount Sinai Union Square, and Mount Sinai West.
+February 1, 2019, marks our 17th such event.
+Under the leadership of Oliver, we held Go Red health fair events at The Mount Sinai Hospital, Mount Sinai St. Luke’s, Mount Sinai Downtown-Union Square, Mount Sinai West and Mount Sinai Brooklyn.